Choosing an approach

 - What impact might change have on your child?

-- Is your child old enough to express a view his or herself?
+- Is your child old enough to express a view themselves?

 If your child or your family’s view is different from yours, then talk through the possibilities together with the professionals who know you.
 As your child gets older, they will develop their own communication preferences.
-All children are different, and needs and preferences can change over time.
-Do make sure that you give your choice the commitment it needs and a fair chance to succeed before deciding any change may be needed.
+All children are different and their needs and preferences can change over time.
+Make sure to give any communication approach a chance to succeed before deciding any change may be needed.

-For more information download our guide Helping your deaf child to develop communication and language (for parents of 0—2 year old) provides practical advice on what you can do to encourage your child’s language and communication development in their early years.
+For more information, visit our page Developing language and communication in 0-2's.
+This provides practical advice on what you can do to encourage your child’s language and communication development in their early years.